-The Division of Plastic Surgery offers one position in the six (6) year Integrated Training Model every year.
-The Division also offers one position in the three (3) year Independent Model Training Program every other year.
+The Division of Plastic Surgery offers two positions in the six (6) year Integrated Training Model every year.
+The Division also offers one position in the three (3) year Independent Model Training Program every third year.

 Applicants for the Integrated Plastic Surgery Residency Training Model must have graduated from a medical school accredited by the Liaison Committee in Graduate Medical Education (LCME).
 All applications are processed through the National Residency Matching Program (NRMP).

 The Independent Plastic Surgery Model provides complete plastic surgery training at the PGY 4 to 6 levels which will prepare the resident to enter the Certification Process of the American Board of Plastic Surgery (ABPS).

 Residents can officially begin a plastic surgery training program (REQUISITE TRAINING) after completion of any of the PREREQUISITE options, which all require confirmation by the Board.
 The Independent Model has two options:

 Option 1 - General Surgery.
 Five years of ACGME-approved clinical general surgery residency training with progressive responsibility sufficient to qualify for certification by the American Board of Surgery (ABS) is required.
 The five years of training must be completed before the resident enters a plastic surgery residency.
 Effective July 1, 20098, and eliminated after the 2015 match, if the resident enters a plastic surgery residency in the same institution as the general surgery residency , then only three years of general surgery residency are required.